hzqtc/pist/README.md

 ### pist pull [-f] [-v version] id

-* optional specify version hash
 * pull all gist files into working directory
-* ask if file exists, use -f to force overwrite without asking
+* ask if file exists, use `-f` to force overwrite without asking
+* download a particular version with `-v`

 ```
 $ pist pull -f 1234